LaraPKG/laravel-social-user/README.md

 Then attach the `HasSocialUsers` trait to your user model.

 Publish the config and set up your required details, ensuring you set the user model.

+Remove any fields you no longer need from the user table migration or create and run a migration to remove them, or make fields nullable.

 Add a social login button to your frontend application and use the social provider's SDK to get the user's access token.
 Then send a POST request to your API with the access token and the provider name.